 Matches normally finish just before 5pm on a Saturday and at 9.45pm on a Tuesday and then there is usually a big rush to leave the stadium as people head back either to their cars, to the train station or bus stops.

-You can avoid the rush by heading into our fans' bar, Crossbars, after the game.
+You can avoid the rush by heading into our Fans' Bar, after the game.
 Access to the fans' bar can be gained behind the North Stand and entry is free to all season ticket holders and supporters with home match tickets.

 One of the big traditions at football grounds is singing songs as a group of supporters.
 Usually, these chants are led by fans and one of our supporters' songs is called Valley Floyd Road and here are the words, so join in and help us to become the loudest club in London!
 It’s to the tune of Mull of Kintyre.